cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicy.rst

 .. java:method::  boolean scaleVmVertically(VerticalVmScaling scaling)
    :outertype: VmAllocationPolicy

+   Try to scale some Vm's resource vertically up or down, respectively if:

+   ..

-   Try to scale soome Vm's resource vertically if the Host where the Vm is placed has enough capacity.
+   * the Vm is overloaded and the Host where the Vm is placed has enough capacity
+   * the Vm is underloaded

    The resource to be scaled is defined by the given \ :java:ref:`VerticalVmScaling`\  object.

    :param scaling: the \ :java:ref:`VerticalVmScaling`\  object with information of which resource is being requested to be scaled
    :return: true if the requested resource was scaled, false otherwise